d52425/SlimeVR-Tracker-ESP-BMI270-M5Capsule/README.md

-# SlimeVR Tracker firmware for ESP
+# SlimeVR Tracker firmware for M5Capsule

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.